1274248407/Computer-Network/README.md

 > C

-When configuring A default route for A router, the destination network address and subnet mask are
+When configuring a default route for A router, the destination network address and subnet mask are

 A. 0.0.0.0 0.0.0.0
 B. 0.0.0.0 255.255.255.255